dunk7/Voronyz/web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploy on Netlify

+This project is configured for Netlify deployment.
+Make sure to set the following environment variables in your Netlify dashboard:

+- `DATABASE_URL`: PostgreSQL connection string (required for production)
+- `STRIPE_SECRET_KEY`: Your Stripe secret key for payments
+- `AUTH_STUB_ENABLED`: Set to "true" for development/demo purposes

+### Database Setup

+This project uses PostgreSQL.
+For Netlify deployment:

+1. Use a cloud PostgreSQL service like Supabase, Neon, or Railway
+2. Set the `DATABASE_URL` environment variable
+3. Run `npx prisma migrate deploy` to apply migrations (can be done in build command if needed)

+### Build Settings

+The `netlify.toml` file configures the build settings automatically.
+The build command is `npm run build` and the publish directory is `.next`.